KeunJuSong/KeunJuSong.github.io/_batteryai/introduction-to-battery-management-system.md

 ---
-title: "Battery AI - Introduction to Battery Management System"
+title: "Introduction to Battery Management System"
 excerpt: "Looking for Basic of Lithium Ion Battery & overview of BMS"
 toc: true
 use_math: true